pubannotation/pubannotation/docs/annotation-server-api.md

 After annotations are delivered to the client, if the server removes the annotations, the annotations will not be available any more from the server.
-In the case, it has to respond to the request for the annotations with the statud code 404 (Bad request).
+In the case, it has to respond to the request for the annotations with the status code 404 (Bad request).

 ## Example

 For an annotation server to be interoperable with PubAnnotation, it has to respond **at least one** of the example calls shown below.

+Note that all the examples below are shown as [cURL](http://curl.haxx.se/) commands, so that annotation servers can be easily tested.

+Note also that PubAnnotation will add _"Accept:application/json"_ header to every request it will made, so that annotation servers which implement content negotiation can respond with annotation in JSON format.
+The servers which do not implement content negotiation can simply ignore the header.

 ### a POST request with a piece of text
 <textarea class="bash" style="width:100%; height:3em; background-color:#333333; color:#eeeeee">
-curl -H "Accept:application/json" -d text="example text" URL_of_annotation_server
+curl -d text="example text" URL_of_annotation_server
 </textarea>

-Note that the header _"Accept:application/json"_ is added for the case where the annotation server relies on the header to determine the output format.
-If the server does not use content negotiation, it can simply ignore the header.
+Note that when the _-d_ option is used to specify parameters, cURL will make it into a POST request.

 ### a GET request with a piece of text
 <textarea class="bash" style="width:100%; height:3em; background-color:#333333; color:#eeeeee">
-curl -G -H "Accept:application/json" -d text="example text" URL_of_annotation_server
+curl -G -d text="example text" URL_of_annotation_server
 </textarea>

-Note that the _-G_ option will make it into a GET request: the parameter specification will be appended to the URL.
+Note that the _-G_ option will force it to be a GET request: the parameter specification will be appended to the URL.

 ### a POST request with a piece of text (in JSON body)

 <textarea class="bash" style="width:100%; height:3em; background-color:#333333; color:#eeeeee">
-curl -H "Accept:application/json" -H "Content-type:Application/json" -d '{"text":"example text"} URL_of_annotation_server
+curl -H "Content-type:Application/json" -d '{"text":"example text"} URL_of_annotation_server
 </textarea>

 Note that the header _"Content-Type:application/json"_ is added to inform the annotation server that the body of the request is a JSON object.

+Note that the three examples above essentially represent the same request in different ways.

 ### a POST request with _sourcedb_/_sourceid_ specification
 <textarea class="bash" style="width:100%; height:3em; background-color:#333333; color:#eeeeee">
-curl -H "Accept:application/json" -d sourcedb="PubMed" -d sourceid="12345" URL_of_annotation_server
+curl -d sourcedb="PubMed" -d sourceid="12345" URL_of_annotation_server
 </textarea>

 ### a GET request with _sourcedb_/_sourceid_ specification
 <textarea class="bash" style="width:100%; height:3em; background-color:#333333; color:#eeeeee">
-curl -G -H "Accept:application/json" -d sourcedb="PubMed" -d sourceid="12345" URL_of_annotation_server
+curl -G -d sourcedb="PubMed" -d sourceid="12345" URL_of_annotation_server
 </textarea>

 ### a POST request with _sourcedb_/_sourceid_ specification in JSON.
 <textarea class="bash" style="width:100%; height:3em; background-color:#333333; color:#eeeeee">
-curl -H "Accept:application/json" -H "Content-type:Application/json" -d '{"sourcedb":"PubMed","sourceid":"12345"}'' URL_of_annotation_server
+curl -H "Content-type:Application/json" -d '{"sourcedb":"PubMed","sourceid":"12345"}'' URL_of_annotation_server
 </textarea>